-Once you’ve chosen your mesh screen, the printing service will coat it with a layer of emulsion to keep the ink from flowing through.
+Once you’ve chosen your mesh screen, the printing service will coat it with emulsion to prevent ink from flowing through.
+Green and yellow are the usual colors for mesh screens, and all of these supplies can be found on sites such as PerfecPressHTV.
 This step results in a green-and-yellow cover, yellow being the usual color for mesh screens.
 There’s no need to worry when this happens since this won’t affect the final print.

 The emulsion layer comes in three common types: